-Of all the changes that you can make to your smile with cosmetic dentistry, veneers is one of the most transformative standalone procedures that you can choose.
-You can also combine veneers with other treatments, such as gum recontouring and replacing your fillings.
-Veneers are available in several materials, but porcelain veneers offer the most benefits.
+Of all the changes that you can make to your smile with cosmetic dentistry, veneers are one of the most transformative standalone procedures that you can choose.
+They can create a white, even, attractive smile, and are available in several materials.
+However, porcelain veneers offer the most benefits to patients.

 What are Porcelain Veneers?

 Porcelain veneers are thin, custom-fit, tooth-colored shells that are and bonded to the front of teeth.
 Porcelain veneers are considered the most versatile cosmetic dentistry solution that is available.
 They can be used to restore your smile in several ways with just one treatment.